oldu73/doc/docs/docker/10-compose-services.md

 To test live reload edit file '.../fullstack/client/src/App.js' and observe live changes in browser window (even without refreshing the page).

-We now have a full functionnal development stack that maybe up with only one command:
+We now have a full functional development stack that maybe up with only one command:

 ```console
 docker-compose -f docker-compose.dev.yml up